Possibility results for graph clustering: A novel consistency axiom: Axiomatic Approach to Graph Clustering

 \section{Axiomatic Approach to Graph Clustering}

 In this section, we consider the axiomatic approach in the context of graph clustering, that is, of distances supported on a given graph $G$.
 Mathematically, we allow the distance function to take the value $0$ (Definition \ref{def:pseudo-distance}).
 Conceptually, there are two different approaches depending on whether $0$ is considered a numerical value (minimum distance) or indicating that the distance is `not defined'.
-Each approach results in a different definition of clustering algorithm, namely Eqs.~\eqref{eq:CA1} and \eqref{eqn:pseudoclustering}.

-In Section \ref{sec:Duality}, we argue that the first approach is essentially equivalent to that of \citep{laarhoven:2014}, where a possibility theorem for Kleinberg's axioms is shown.
-The second approach, on the other hand, is closer to the usual interpretation of graph clustering, or partitioning, in network and computer science \citep{newman2018networks, schaeffer:2007}.
-In this case, we prove an impossibility result for Consistency (\ref{sec:ImpossibilityGraph}), and a possibility result for Monotonic Consistency, even when Richness is replaced by the more natural Connected-Richness axiom (Section \ref{sec:PossibilityGraph}).
+The first approach is essentially equivalent to that of \cite{laarhoven:2014}, where a possibility theorem for Kleinberg's axioms is shown.
+The second approach, on the other hand, is closer to the usual interpretation of graph clustering, or partitioning, in network and computer science \cite{newman2018networks, schaeffer:2007}.
+In this case, we prove an impossibility result for Consistency (Section \ref{sec:ImpossibilityGraph}), even when Richness is replaced by the more natural Connected-Richness axiom, and a possibility result for Monotonic Consistency (Section \ref{sec:PossibilityGraph}).
+First, we discuss the two approaches.